by Catherine Krame

 Science suggests, and experts agree, that the best way to create healthy habits is not through shame, but rather through self-compassion.
 People who are more self-compassionate are more likely to eat healthier, exercise, and take better care of themselves in general.

 How can I have more self-compassion when setting goals for myself?

-If we aren’t careful the “New Year, New You” resolutions can promote self-critical thinking and even self-loathing.
+If we aren’t careful the “New Year, New You” resolutions that we set earlier this year can promote self-critical thinking and even self-loathing.
 They can very easily be interpreted to mean that we are so flawed that we need a wholesale makeover.
 To avoid this, first and foremost take a step back and assess where you are right now with fresh eyes in order to adopt a more objective perspective.
-It’s also important to take a bird’s eye view and see the bigger picture of your life in totality.
+Spring is a time of rebirth and renewal, so it is a perfect opportunity to re-evaluate by taking a bird’s eye view to see the bigger picture of your life in totality.
 From this vantage point you are more likely to be kinder to yourself while contemplating the changes you wish to make.
 It becomes easier to accept how things are right now with greater self-love when you can see the positives alongside the areas that may need improvement.
 Primal instincts steer us to focus on the negative, but we can consciously choose to acknowledge what is going well without ignoring the things in our life that need attention.
-Rather than shaming yourself into “shape”, making the commitment to be more self-compassionate is the only New Year’s resolution you actually need as it can be the foundation from which other healthy habits grow.
+Rather than shaming yourself into “shape”, resolving to be more self-compassionate is the only commitment you actually need to make, as it can be the foundation from which other healthy habits grow.

 Why is shame so destructive?